FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-control.md

 ```

 _Note:_ `pages` can be subbed with `tabs` as per Dashboard 1.0 and `groups` can also be subbed with `group` as per Dashboard 1.0.

+## Events List

+In addition to `ui-control` taking input to _control_ the UI, we have also maintained support for all events emitted by `ui-control` from Dashboard 1.0 here too.